 - One of the easiest day trips from Sydney CBD

 Not only is Manly Beach a perfect getaway from city centre life, but it’s also one of the closest and easiest day trips from Sydney Harbour – accessible in just 30 minutes on the ferry.
 It’s a popular surfing spot so whether you’re looking to start lessons, or you’re experienced on your board, it’s a great shout.
+In fact, it’s here that you’ll find Manly Surf School, voted the #1 surf school in Australia!
 If surfing isn’t your thing, just lie back on the golden sands and top up your tan!

 That’s not all though – the Manly to Spit Bridge Coastal Walk hugs the coastline and you should have your eyes peeled for typical wildlife such as lizards and numerous birds.
 There are a few spots where you can get off the track and enjoy tiny little beaches which you might be lucky enough to have to yourself!